top of page

 A novel in progress

-Concluding the series, Artifact: Lullabies from the Abyss is an ontological speculative novel, set between a lunar laboratory bound to linear time and a non-physical void beyond it—a pre-causal field where meaning is no longer symbolic but generative, and significance is chosen before existence can take form.
+Concluding the series, Artifact: Lullabies from the Abyss is an ontological speculative novel set between a lunar laboratory bound to linear time and a non-physical void beyond it—a pre-causal field where meaning is no longer symbolic but generative, and significance is chosen before existence takes form.

-On the remote moon of Elonia, Santi Abrantes, now operating beyond Earth’s jurisdiction, initiates an unprecedented undertaking: the creation of an engineered singularity capable of collapsing the universe.
-His objective is absolute; everything will be erased except for the Structure—a vast, conscious molecular vessel built to carry humanity’s most essential memories, wisdom, and lived meaning beyond annihilation.
+On the remote moon of Elonia, Santi Abrantes, now operating beyond Earth’s jurisdiction, initiates an unprecedented undertaking: the creation of an engineered singularity intended to collapse the universe.
+His objective is absolute.
+Everything will be erased except for the Structure—a vast, conscious molecular vessel built to carry humanity’s most essential memories, wisdom, and lived meaning beyond annihilation.

 The novel completes the series within its darkest territory, confronting whether the survival of meaning can ever justify the destruction of the conditions that gave rise to it.